Top 16 Questions About Qbanks for PA Students, the PANCE, & Rotation Exams

 For five 2-year cycles, or 10 years total.
 Read more about maintaining certification.

 Life happens.
 Between practicing medicine, studying for the boards, having a personal life, and dealing with a global pandemic, there is always the possibility that you might not pass the exam.
-We believe in you, which is why we extend your subscription until you pass.
-Even if you didn’t use Rosh Review before taking your exam and you didn’t pass, we will give you a complimentary subscription until you succeed.
+We believe in you, which is why your subscription comes with a pass guarantee: your subscription is extended for free until you pass your exam.
+Even if you didn’t use Rosh Review before taking your exam and you didn’t pass, you get a complimentary subscription until you succeed.
 We’re here to stand with you throughout your career—not just sell you a product and move on.

 How many times can I take the PANCE?